oktadev/okta-blog/_source/_posts/2022-01-26-shopping-app-with-node-minio.md

 We've created a public minio server https://play.minio.io:9000 for developers to use as a sandbox.
 Minio Client `mc` is  preconfigured to use the play server.

-Make a bucket called `okta-commerce` on play.minio.io.
-Use `mc mb` command to accomplish this.
-More details on the `mc mb` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#mb).
+Make a bucket called `okta-commerce` on play.minio.io using the following command:

 ```sh
 mc mb play/okta-commerce
 ```

+More details on the `mc mb` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#mb).

 ### Set up bucket policy on MinIO play server

 Store product image assets can be set to public readwrite.
 Use `mc policy` command to set the access policy on this bucket to "both".
-More details on the `mc policy` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#policy).

 ```sh
 mc policy set public play/okta-commerce
 ```

+More details on the `mc policy` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#policy).

-## Copy store’s assets to MinIO bucket
+### Copy store’s assets to MinIO bucket

 Upload store product pictures into this bucket.
 Use `mc cp`  command to do this.
-More details on the `mc cp` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#cp).

 ```sh
 mc cp ~/Downloads/Product-1.jpg play/okta-commerce/